XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 ![Issued Currency Amount Format diagram](img/currency-number-format.png)

 The XRP Ledger uses 64 bits to serialize the numeric amount of an issued currency.
-(This is the `value` field of a currency amount object in JSON format.)
-This consists of a "not XRP" bit, a sign bit, significant digits, and an exponent, in order:
+(In JSON format, the numeric amount is the `value` field of a currency amount object.)
+In binary format, the numeric amount consists of a "not XRP" bit, a sign bit, significant digits, and an exponent, in order:

 1. The first (most significant) bit for an issued currency amount is `1` to indicate that it is not an XRP amount.
 (XRP amounts always have the most significant bit set to `0` to distinguish them from this format.)
 2. The sign bit indicates whether the amount is positive or negative.
 Unlike standard [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) integers, `1` indicates **positive** in the XRP Ledger format, and `0` indicates negative.
 3. The next 8 bits represent the exponent as an unsigned integer.
 The exponent indicates the scale (what power of 10 the significant digits should be multiplied by) in the range -96 to +80 (inclusive).
 However, when serializing, we add 97 to the exponent to make it possible to serialize as an unsigned integer.
 Thus, a serialized value of `1` indicates an exponent of `-96`, a serialized value of `177` indicates an exponent of 80, and so on.
 4. The remaining 54 bits represent the significant digits as an unsigned integer.
 When serializing, this value is normalized to the range 10<sup>15</sup> (`1000000000000000`) to 10<sup>16</sup>-1 (`9999999999999999`) inclusive, except for the special case of the value 0.
-There is a special case for the value 0.
-In this case, the sign bit, exponent, and mantissa are all zeroes, so the 64-bit value is serialized as `0x8000000000000000000000000000000000000000`.
+In the special case for 0, the sign bit, exponent, and mantissa are all zeroes, so the 64-bit value is serialized as `0x8000000000000000000000000000000000000000`.

 The numeric amount is serialized alongside the [currency code][] and issuer to form a full [issued currency amount](#amount-fields).